Carmen Ansaldo: SPARK NT Curator 2019–2020

 Clare Armitage was born in Sydney and has been in the Northern Territory for six years.
 She has worked in commercial art galleries in Sydney, Darwin and Canberra, as well as public exhibition spaces.
 In 2014–2015 Armitage undertook an Australia Council for the Arts Curatorial Fellowship at Godinymayin Yijard Rivers Arts and Culture Centre (GYRACC) and in 2017 returned to work at GYRACC as Curator.

 Armitage has a particular interest in cross-cultural curatorial practice and story-telling, and has curated two major cross-cultural shows.
 Garnkiny to Ganyu – Artists who capture the night, which was exhibited at GYRACC in 2015.
-In 2017 Clare was named the inaugural Artback NT SPARK Curator and Fecund: Fertile Worlds commenced touring the Northern Territory in March 2018.
+In 2017 Clare was named the inaugural SPARK NT Curator and Fecund: Fertile Worlds toured the Northern Territory in 2018.

 Armitage comes from an academic background in Art History and Philosophy.
 She has a Bachelor of Art Theory (Hons.) from the College of Fine Arts, University of New South Wales, and a Master of Art History and Curatorial Studies from the Australian National University.